 Recent events, though, in Michigan and New Jersey – the nation’s second-largest gambling market – show a forced shutdown is not out of question.

-Michigan, one of the hardest hit states in the beginning of the pandemic (as we detailed here), was supposed to be in Phase 5 of its reopening by the Fourth of July.
+Michigan, one of the hardest hit states in the beginning of the pandemic, was supposed to be in Phase 5 of its reopening by the Fourth of July.
 Instead, on July 1, Mich.
 Gov. Gretchen Whitmer banned indoor bar service after an outbreak at an East Lansing bar reportedly led to 138 cases.

 As a result of Michigan’s step backward, all three of Detroit’s casinos remain closed since (though tribal casinos have been open since early-mid June).